Finding Out Pet’s Microchip Number

 If you don’t remember where your pet was microchipped, contacting the vet or clinic that initially performed the procedure can provide a way to find your pet’s microchip number.
 Even if it wasn’t your regular vet who implanted the chip, the clinic should have documented your dog’s unique microchip number in their records along with the registration details.

 3. Take your pet to be scanned at your local vet, dog warden or rescue centre

-In Hong Kong the only real database is the AFCD record of microchips, which does need to be correct and up to date for export.
+In Hong Kong, the only real database is the AFCD record of microchips, which need to be correct and up to date for export.

-Ferndale also can help with microchip services, travel vet services, full door-to-door shipping service.
-Feel free to phone us +85227919330 or email us for any further explanations.
+At Ferndale Kennels and Cattery, we also can help with microchip services, travel vet services, and full door-to-door shipping services.
+Feel free to phone us at +85227919330 or email us for any further explanations.

 Click Here For Shipping Enquiry

 What is a microchip, and why is it important for my dog?

 A microchip is a small, implantable device that contains a unique identification number for your dog.
 It's important for reuniting lost or missing pets with their owners.

 What if I don’t have any paperwork with my dog’s microchip number on it?

 If you don't have any paperwork with your dog's microchip number, you can contact the microchip company, search online registries, or have your vet scan your dog's microchip to detect the number.